Worldwide increase in HIV, syphilis, chlamydia

-The World Health Organization (WHO) estimates that more than one million people between the ages of 15 and 49 are infected with STIs (sexually transmitted infections) every day worldwide.
+According to estimates by the World Health Organization (WHO), more than one million people between the ages of 15 and 49 become infected with so-called STIs (STI is the abbreviation for “sexually transmitted infections”) every day.

-While infections with the AIDS-causing Human Immunodeficiency Virus (HIV) are fortunately declining, those with syphilis, chlamydia, trichomonas and gonococci are on the increase.
-According to the WHO, the last four infected 376 million people a year in 2016.
-However, they often purchase more than one STI at a time.
+While infections with the AIDS-causing human immunodeficiency virus (HIV) are fortunately declining, those with syphilis, chlamydia, trichomonads, and gonococci are increasing.
+The last four infected 376 million people a year in 2016, according to the WHO.
+However, they often acquire more than one STI at the same time.

-The number of new infections is 5% higher than in 2012, which means that one in four people worldwide suffers from one or more venereal diseases, i.e. almost two billion people.
+The number of new infections is 5% higher than in 2012.
+Thus, one in four people worldwide suffers from one or more STDs, or nearly two billion people.

 Although the number of new infections shows no significant difference between men and women, more women than men suffer from STIs.
-Women naturally tend to have a weaker immune system, so that the viruses and bacteria of venereal diseases in their bodies usually last longer and have more serious consequences.
+Women, by their very nature, tend to have weaker immune systems, so the viruses and bacteria from STDs tend to linger longer in their bodies and have more serious consequences.

-For Peter Salama, WHO’s Director for Comprehensive Health Care, this is a wake-up call.
-“We need a joint effort so that everyone can access services everywhere to prevent and treat these debilitating diseases,” he commented on current developments.
+For Peter Salama, WHO’s director of universal health coverage, this is a wake-up call.
+“We need concerted efforts to ensure that everyone everywhere can access services to prevent and treat these debilitating diseases,” he commented on the current development.

 Consequences of an STI

-conjunctivitis, but also stillbirths and not infrequently also one’s own death can be
+conjunctivitis, but also stillbirths and not infrequently also the own death can be

-Together with independent experts, WHO evaluated 130 studies and 900 data sets.
-In addition, millions of people would be infected with genital herpes and human papillomaviruses (HPV) every year.
-The severity of the consequences and the resulting impairments vary depending on the sexually transmitted disease and the condition of the patient.
+For this purpose, WHO, together with independent experts, evaluated 130 studies and 900 data sets.
+In addition, millions of people are infected with genital herpes and human papillomavirus (HPV) every year.
+The severity of the consequences and the resulting impairments vary depending on the venereal disease and on the patient’s condition.

-In addition to conjunctivitis and joint pain in the form of arthrosis, cardiovascular diseases, ectopic pregnancies, infertility and stillbirths can also be consequences of a venereal disease.
-Due to the long-term and increasing weakening of the immune system, death is often the result of an STI infection.
-This is particularly true for AIDS and syphilis, with the first STI not included in the WHO study mentioned above.
+In addition to conjunctivitis and joint pain in the form of arthritis, cardiovascular disease, ovarian pregnancies, infertility, and stillbirths can also be consequences of STDs.
+Due to the long-term and increasing weakening of the immune system, it is not uncommon for one’s own death to be the consequence of an STI infection.
+This applies in particular to AIDS and syphilis, although the first STI was not included in the above-mentioned WHO study.

-According to this study, the most common sexually transmitted disease is the trichomonas infection.
-In more than 40 percent of the cases investigated, such an infection is present.
+According to this study, the most common STD is the trichomonad infection.
+In more than 40 percent of the cases of infection examined, such an infection is present.
 This means that 156 million people are affected each year.
-These unicellular parasites lead to inflammation of the genitals and urinary tract.
+Said unicellular parasites cause inflammation of the reproductive organs and urinary tract.

-As this is often not initially associated with severe pain or major impairments, many people transfer the trichomonads to their sexual partner(s) during sexual intercourse because they do not know that they are infected with them.
-Even oral sex is possible.
-127 million, or 36 percent of newly infected patients, contracted chlamydia in 2016.
+Since this is often not initially associated with serious pain or major impairment, many people transmit the trichomonads to their sexual partner(s) during sexual intercourse because they do not know that they are infected with them.
+Even via oral sex is possible.
+127 million, or 36 percent, of newly infected people contracted chlamydia in 2016.

-As with trichomonas, pain when urinating or discomfort such as genital discharge occur late.
-Thus, there is also a particularly high risk of unintentional and unknowledgeable transfer.
+As with trichomonads, pain during urination or symptoms such as genital discharge do not occur until late.
+This means that there is also a particularly high risk of unintentional and unknowing transmission.

 Mainly because of the high mortality rate: